Potassium nitrate: Oxidizer

 The most famous use of potassium nitrate is probably as the oxidizer in blackpowder.
 From the most ancient times until the late 1880s, blackpowder provided the explosive power for all the world's firearms.
 After that time, small arms and large artillery increasingly began to depend on cordite, a smokeless powder.
-Blackpowder remains in use today in black powder rocket motors, but also in combination with other fuels like sugars in "rocket candy" (a popular amateur rocket propellant).
+Blackpowder remains in use today in black powder rocket motors, but potassium nitrate is also combined with other fuels like sugars in "rocket candy" (a popular amateur rocket propellant).
 It is also used in fireworks such as smoke bombs.
 It is also added to cigarettes to maintain an even burn of the tobacco and is used to ensure complete combustion of paper cartridges for cap and ball revolvers.
 It can also be heated to several hundred degrees to be used for niter bluing, which is less durable than other forms of protective oxidation, but allows for specific coloration of steel parts, such as screws, pins, and other small parts of firearms.